The original do-it-yourself travel guide to Europe SM

 In addition to formal studies, you can learn a lot by watching TV and reading the newspapers.

 So, the bottom line is maximize your opportunities by learning the local language.
 Do not give up because it is difficult.
 Go at your own speed and do as much as you can every day that you are in Europe.
-These are golden moments which won't come again.
+These are golden moments which will not come again.

 Getting Paid